woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/push-webstore-items.md

 ---
 title: Push webstore items
-description: Learn how to configure the push of item data from Business Central to your WooCommerce store.
+description: Learn how to configure the push of item data from Business Central to your webstore.
 author: Bryon Burke
 product: WooCommerce Connector Help
 version: 1.0